 Custody cases can be an incredibly stressful experience for everyone involved.
 When Alcohol Use Disorder is present, emotions may run even higher, as child safety and parenting time are put into question – and that’s where Family Law attorneys come in.
 Specializing in legal strategies that promote peace of mind, Family Law attorneys build the groundwork for families to have productive and positive relationships that last, even after mediation is complete.
-Here are just a few of the ways Family Law professionals maximize peace of mind during custody cases.
+Here are just a few of the ways Family Law professionals maximize peace of mind during custody and alcohol cases.

 As a Family Law professional, you only know as much as your client tells you, so it’s crucial to ask the right questions.
 Having a detailed picture of your client’s living situation, daily routine, relationships and custody goals will help you develop the right strategy for their unique needs while avoiding any surprises in court.
 “It all depends on the client’s goals and circumstances,” says Rebecca Armstrong, a divorce attorney at Texas-based Family Law firm KoonsFuller.
 “I’m meeting with them from the very beginning of the consultation and asking them what their goals are and how to achieve that.
 If their goal is to spend equal time with their 10-year-old daughter, then I’m asking questions like, ‘Is that something that you and your wife agreed to?’ and ‘Do you think she’s likely to agree to that?’
 According to Armstrong, fact-finding should cover every angle, including any prior history of substance abuse: “I’ve had cases where I’ve asked, ‘What’s the worst thing your spouse is going to say about you?’
 And the response might be, ‘That I drink too much.’
 This may lead to questions like, ‘Has anyone else said you drink too much?
 How much do you drink?
 Have you ever blacked out?
 Do you have a DWI history?’”
 Uncovering the answers to these questions will ensure all parties are as prepared as possible, contributing to a more streamlined, productive and stress-free litigation process.